switmac/where-for-lunch/TASKS.md

 #### About the tasks:
 How many tasks you've accomplished is NOT what we care about the most.
 Please do not rush.

-If you are stuck, set up a timeframe to allow yourself to resolve it first, if you can't work it out, please ask me.
+If you are stuck, set up a timeframe to allow yourself to resolve it first, if you can't work it out, and there is absolutely nothing else you could do, then please ask me.
-This is very normal, so you don't have feel pressured to solve everything yourself.

 If you have any questions or better proposals to the existing setup, you are more than welcome talk to me or make a pr for it.